 11.2 Contact options

-We use third-party services to better communicate with you and others, such as customers.
+We use services from selected providers to better communicate with third parties such as potential as well as existing customers.

 11.3 Audio and video conferencing

-We use audio and video conferencing services to communicate online.
-For example, we may use them to conduct virtual meetings or online classes and webinars.
-In addition to this privacy policy, any terms and conditions of the services used, such as terms of use or privacy statements, also apply.
+We use specialized audio and video conferencing services to communicate online.
+For example, we may use them to hold virtual meetings or conduct online classes and webinars.
+For participation in audio and video conferences, the legal texts of the individual services, such as data protection declarations and terms of use, apply in addition.

 11.4 Online Collaboration